on July 31, 2019

 Then, there are artificial sweeteners.
 These are non-nutritive, synthetically produced food additives that offer a sweet taste while providing little to no food energy (read: calories).
 The FDA has approved six such artificial sweeteners for use in food: saccharin, aspartame, acesulfame potassium (Ace-K), sucralose, neotame and advantame.

 Finally, there are sugar alcohols.
 These are organic compounds derived from sugar that may occur naturally or may be commercially produced.
 Some common examples of sugar alcohols include erythritol, xylitol, and sorbitol.
-Sugar alcohols have less of an impact on blood sugar levels than regular sugar.
+Sugar alcohols have less of an impact on blood sugar levels than table sugar.

 The right type of sugar substitute for you depends on a few factors: your taste preferences, the food or recipe you’ll be using it for, and your specific diet needs and goals.